Top 3 Detox Centers for Prescription Drug Abuse

-Consequences for Mixing with Alcohol
+Mixing Prescription Drugs with Alcohol

 If not taken correctly, prescription drugs can pose as a threat.
 For some prescription drugs, most notably the ones that are abused with no medical purpose, are extremely dangerous to mix with alcohol.
 It is common for people who abuse Percocet and OxyContin to do so while enjoying adult beverages.
 It might make the high feel better, but might strengthen your addiction.